keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 **Introduction to Autonomous Cloud with Keptn** workshop given @[Dynatrace Perform 2020](https://https://www.dynatrace.com/perform-vegas//)

-At this point, the **simplenode** service has been deployed for the first time and the quality gate for staging has been activated by providing an SLO file for *staging*.
+At this point, the **simplenode** service has been deployed for the first time and the quality gate in the `staging` environment has been activated by providing an SLO file.

 # Exercise 3: Exploring Keptn's Quality Gates

 When developing an application, sooner or later you need to update a service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured and adequate deployment strategies must be in place.
 For example, blue-green deployments are well-known strategies to roll out a new service version by also keeping the previous service version available if something goes wrong.

-1. In this exercise, deploy a version of the **simplenode** service that has a slower response time compared to the previous version.
-Since we have activated the quality gate, we expect that the weaker performance gets detected and the service will not be promoted to production.
+1. In this exercise, you will deploy a version of the **simplenode** service that has a slower response time compared to the previous version.
+Since you have activated the quality gate, the weak performance gets detected and the quality gate will prevent a promotion of this artifact to the `production` environment.

-1. Finally, we again deploy the previous version of the **simplenode** service expecting a pass by the quality gate.
+1. Finally, you will again deploy a version of the **simplenode** service which fixed the response time issue and, eventually, will pass the quality gate.

 ## Deployment of a SLOW implementation of the simplenode service

-To demonstrate the benefits of having quality gates, we will now deploy a version of the **simplenode** service with terribly slow response time.
+To demonstrate the benefits of having quality gates, you will now deploy a version of the **simplenode** service with terribly slow response time.

 * To trigger the deployment of this version, please execute the following command: